Central African Republic: Etymology

 The name of the Central African Republic is derived from the country's geographical location in the central region of Africa and its republican form of government.
 From 1976 to 1979, the country was known as the Central African Empire.

-During the colonial era, the country's name was Ubangi-Shari (Oubangui-Chari), a name derived from the Ubangi River and the Chari River.
+During the colonial era, the country's name was Ubangi-Shari (Oubangui-Chari), a name derived from two major rivers and Central African waterways – Ubangi and Chari.
 Barthélemy Boganda, the country's first prime minister, favored the name "Central African Republic" over Ubangi-Shari, reportedly because he envisioned a larger union of countries in Central Africa.